MjxSjx/Portfolio/Case Study 1 - bike-share analysis/R Results/README.md

 * Number of rides by rider
 * Average ride duration per rider type
-* Or any number of visualizations you ask R to create
+* Or any number of visualizations you ask R to create!

 </details>